 If There Are Only 5 Hikes You Ever Do In Denver, Make Them These

-We know that when you live in Denver, you have your pick of where to hike… but with so many amazing options, how does one decide?
-To make this somewhat daunting decision a bit easier, we here at Only in Denver decided to make a list of our 5 must-take Denver-area hikes, which include:
+We know that when you live in or near Denver, you have your pick of where to hike – but with so many amazing options, how does one decide?
+To make this somewhat daunting decision a bit easier, we here at Only in Your State (Denver division, just the facts, ma’am) decided to make a list of our favorite five must-take Denver-area hikes, which include:

 Do you agree that these are the best hikes in Denver?
 Why or why not?
 Let us know in the comments!
 For even more of our favorite trails, check out these 7 Amazing Denver Hikes Under 3 Miles You’ll Absolutely Love!

 Best Hikes In Denver

 What are some of the best kid-friendly hikes around Denver?